dburriss/Starboard/docs/index.md

 kubectl apply -f deployment.yaml
 ```

 Ready to try it yourself?
-Try the hello-world tutorial.
+Try the [hello-world](tutorials/hello-world.fsx) tutorial.
 To explore more examples, check out the *How-to* or *Tutorials* section.

 ## Example use-cases

 1. Template out repeat config as a function.
+See the [Generate dynamic config](4_generate-dynamic-config.fsx) how-to.
 2. Fetch data from databases, APIs, environment variables, git, or wherever else to generate Kubernetes config.
 3. Package up common infrastructure patterns and ship them to teams as Nuget packages.
 4. Easily build CLI tools to output collections of Kubernetes config for development teams.